-Isabelle De Smedt focuses her practice on cross-border M&A and corporate transactions, complex litigation, the U.S. Foreign Corrupt Practices Act (FCPA) and related anti-corruption and fraud matters.
-As a licensed practitioner in Belgium and working primarily in Brussels, Isabelle is known for her keen ability to navigate the EU regulatory landscape.
-Her extensive regulatory compliance experience is crucial to guiding multinational clients through complex transactions.
-She also has substantial experience working with clients in the U.S., Europe, the Middle East, Asia and Latin America.
+Isabelle De Smedt focuses her practice on the U.S. Foreign Corrupt Practices Act (FCPA), the U.K. Bribery Act (UKBA), and related anti-corruption and fraud matters.
+As a licensed practitioner in Belgium and working primarily in Brussels, Isabelle has extensive regulatory compliance experience crucial to guiding multinational clients through complex transactions and government enforcement actions.
+She has substantial experience working with clients in the United States, Africa, Asia, Europe, and Latin America.

 Isabelle is licensed to practice in Belgium and is a member of the Brussels Bar (List A).
-She is not admitted to practice in North Carolina or licensed to practice law in the United States.
+She is not admitted to practice in New York or licensed to practice law in the United States.

 Corporate partners Alexandra Lopez-Casero and Isabelle de Smedt are quoted in this article discussing the business consequences of the Global Magnitsky Act, a new anti-corruption statute.

 Law360 | July 16, 2017